-- salt and pepper
+- fine sea salt and pepper

-Cut the rabbit into 5 or 6 smaller pieces.
-I didn't use the back bone and the ribs for the stew, I made rabbit and chicken stock with them.
+- Cut the rabbit into 5 or 6 smaller pieces.
+I didn't use the backbone and the ribs for the stew, I made rabbit and chicken stock with them.
 See the blog post for more details on that.

-Heat 1 tablespoon of the oil in a Dutch oven or another heavy bottom pot and fry the rabbit pieces on both sides until golden.
+- Sear meat: Heat 1 tablespoon of the oil in a Dutch oven or another heavy bottom pot and fry the rabbit pieces on both sides until golden.
 Remove from the pan.

 - Cook onions: Halve the onions and slice the halves thinly.
 Pour the remaining oil in the pot, fry the onions on medium-low heat, stirring often, for about 20 minutes.
 Add some of the water from time to time to prevent them from burning or drying out.

 - Cook vegetables: In the meantime, slice the carrots and the red bell pepper.
 Add the vegetables to the onions and continue cooking, stirring a few times in between, for about 3-4 minutes.
 Add the sweet and the smoked paprika powder (sweet or hot according to taste) and stir well for about 1 minute.

 - Place the rabbit pieces back in the pot, add the beer, pureed tomatoes, and enough water to barely cover the rabbit, the meat pieces should not be completely underwater.
 Add the bay leaves, the juniper berries, some salt, and pepper.